Dolpo trekking in Nepal!

 Winter storms sometimes visit the pass through January and February, but changing weather patterns make it difficult to predict.March / April / May

-Wonderful weather to trek, the skies are clear, all views of Himalayas can be seen.
+Wonderful weather to trek, normally clear skies, all views of Himalayas can be seen.

 Monsoon season in Nepal

-Even monsoon season is better to trek in this region as it is located in trans Himalayan region of Nepal, so its dry always and you can trek nicely because you will have a nice Himalayan view with grassy landscapes.
+Even monsoon season is better to trek in this region as it is located in trans Himalayan region of Nepal, so its dry always and you can trek nicely because you will have a splendid view of Himalayas with grassy landscapes.

-Monsoon is over around middle of September, but some drops of rains still possible, Magnificent for trekking.
+Monsoon is over around middle of September, but some drops of rains still possible but still trek is best.